shawn-dsilva/boomer-php-mvc/README.md

 - [x] Publicly viewable user Profile styling.
 - [x] List of all users registered
 - [x] User List Page CSS styling
+- [x] Check for User data associated with sessionId in isAuth middleware
+- [x] getView reworked to automatically add user data from sessions into views

 ## In Progress

-- [ ] Check for User data associated with sessionId in isAuth middleware
 - [ ] Delete previous session ID entries from DB Upon new session creation
 - [ ] Input validation for all new features
 - [ ] Rate Limiting